Drug DWI vs Marijuana DWI in Dallas, Texas: What's Different and What's the Same?

 • Heavy reliance on DRE opinions

-In both, evidence is subjective and circumstantial, but marijuana cases depend even more on officer interpretation.
+In both, evidence is subjective and circumstantial, but marijuana cases in particular rely on officer interpretation.

 Field Sobriety Tests and Marijuana